kubernetes/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

   API server, which may not have updated information.
 * Be able to do research, with minimum toil, on new policies and resource management strategies

-This design will also use the already tried and true gRPC, which is used for many other pluggable components within Kubernetes.
+This design will also use gRPC, which is used for many other pluggable components within Kubernetes.
 The hope is that it will also, as a side effect, allow a path to simplify the Kubelet as it is today and move the complexity into external plugins.

 ### Goals